winterland1989/mysql-haskell/README.md

 And you should set binlog to `row` by adding `binlog_format = ROW` to `my.cnf`.

-New features in MySQL 5.7 are tested seperately, you can run them by setting environment varible `MYSQLVER=5.7`, travis is keeping an eye on following combinations:
+New features will be automatically tested by inspecting MySQL server's version, travis is keeping an eye on following combinations:

 + CABALVER=1.18 GHCVER=7.8.4  MYSQLVER=5.5
 + CABALVER=1.22 GHCVER=7.10.2 MYSQLVER=5.5